mjdominus/quicket/README.md

 List tickets that are ready to start, are in progress, or are "waiting" with "wakeup date" in the past.

+Maybe this updates the statuses of the latter tickets to "ready for work".
+If so, if there is a ticket with an unfinished prerequisite, its status should update to "waiting".
+See [`NOTES`](NOTES.md).

 ## `update-last-modifed`